 For this retro updo, work some moisturizing conditioner through your strands.
 We love Cantu Leave-In Conditioning Repair Cream ($6).
 Then start at your hairline with two pieces of hair.
 Twirl them around one another, then add more hair from below.
 Essentially, you’re doing an easy, twisted version of the french braid.
 Swoop the twist braid all the way around the nape of your neck, and pin.
 Set with hair spray, and you’re done!

-This hairstyle is effortlessly elegant, and perfect for those who want to highlight the beauty of their natural hair.
-Simply divide your hair into four sections, side, top, back, and opposite side.
+This hairstyle is effortlessly elegant and perfect for those who want to highlight their natural hair's beauty.
+Divide your hair into four sections, side, top, back, and opposite side.
 Then, take the hair at the bottom and roll under towards the nape of your neck, and pin.
 Do the same with the section of hair at the top.
-Finally, choose one side and divide the hair that was previously in one section, into two.
+Finally, choose one side and divide the hair that was previously in one section into two.
 Wrap them, individually, over the bottom and top sections.
-Finish by wrapping the opposite side over, to hide the bobby pins.
+Finish by wrapping the opposite side over to hide the bobby pins.
 And there you have it—gorgeous heart-shaped hair.
 See the full tutorial here.

-To start, part your hair, as you would, to create a classic half-up, half-down hairstyle.
-On one side, take the section of hair you’ll be pinning back, and braid all the way down.
+First, part your hair, as you would, to create a classic half-up, half-down hairstyle.
+On one side, take the section of hair you’ll be pinning back and braid all the way down.
 Secure with a bobby pin in the back.
 Do the same with the other side, except when you go to pin, pull open the first braid and thread the new one through.
-That’s it.
-Five minutes to an ultra pretty infinity braid.
+That’s it—five minutes to an ultra-pretty infinity braid.

 Need a little more hair inspo in your life?
 Next, see eight times low buns were way cooler than topknots.